 Dutch Elm Disease (DED) and Oak Wilt are an immediate threat to Hopkins’ trees.
-We now face a new threat as Emerald Ash Borer (EAB) is found within less than 10 miles from Hopkins.
+We now face a new threat as Emerald Ash Borer (EAB) has been found in several Hopkins neighborhoods and surrounding communities.

 In an effort to fight and control the spread of these diseases, the City has taken steps to expand its tree disease control program.
-Assistance will be offered to property owners in detecting, sampling, removing, and replacing trees with DED, Oak Wilt and EAB.
+Assistance will be offered to property owners in detecting, removing and replacing trees with DED, Oak Wilt and EAB.

-A Forester is available to offer assistance to residents in the detection and sampling of suspected diseased trees.
+A Forester is available to offer assistance to residents in the detection of suspected diseased trees.
 For information or to report suspicious trees, call 952-939-1382.